-Greek private sector deposits fell 0.3 percent month on month (MoM) in February, with balances reaching 160.54 billion euros, according to the Bank of Greece (BoG).
+Greek private sector deposits rose 0.4 percent month on month (MoM) in May, with balances reaching 162.1 billion euros, according to the Bank of Greece (BoG).

-Greece’s budget execution showed a primary surplus of 2.06 billion euros to February, which is over four times higher than the 487 million posted in the corresponding period last year, according to the final data released by the Ministry of Finance (MoF) on Monday.
+Greece’s budget execution showed a primary surplus of 707 million euros in the 5-month period from a primary deficit of 970 million in the corresponding period last year, according to the final data released by the Ministry of Finance (MoF) on Tuesday.